nmdp-ig/fhir-ig-builder/README.md

-### License
-Apache 2.0

-### TODO
-1. Figure out why docker doesn't run apache2 with php mod by default.
-2. Determine how to run sushi-config.yaml as preconfig for sushi --init.  #Publish web site to localhost so that it is all working as designed for test suite after docker container is running.

 # FHIR IG Base Image
 This Docker image contains the FHIR Implementation Guide (IG) publisher tool and all dependencies installed.
 It also provides "sushi" tool for projects using FHIR Shorthand.
 ### Clone the github repository.